 Five Easy Zero Waste Switches in the Bathroom

-I'm bringing you this post together with Biome.
-Australia's only 100 % palm oil free and cruelty free store who promotes a more conscious and waste free lifestyle.
+I'm bringing you this post together with Biome who has gifted the products used in this post.
+Biome is Australia’s only 100 % palm oil free and cruelty free store who promotes a more conscious and waste free lifestyle.

 Zero waste seems to be a growing thing and more people are waking up to realising how bad single use plastics are and how they are ruining our planet.
 I also think that the Plastic Free July initiative has helped spread the message.
 Today I'll be sharing five easy zero waste switches you can do in your bathroom.
 I think everyone is capable of doing these changes as they aren't too crazy.
 Zero waste isn't for tree hugging hippies any more, zero waste is for everyone.

 Have you ever thought about how many cotton pads and wipes you go through?
 You use them once and then they end up in a landfill somewhere.
 That's pretty wasteful in the long run.
 A good option for this is reusable face wipes and scrubs that you can easily wash with your laundry.
 I picked up a hemp face scrubby that is perfect for removing make up as well as exfoliating your face.
 Two things in one!
 Another good thing to have on hand is reusable cotton face wipes.
 Again perfect for removing makeup or when you just want to give your face a good and gentle clean.
 These ones are made for babies, but that doesn't mean you can't use them yourself.

 Another easy switch is to never again buy a plastic toothbrush.
 Only in Australia 30 million plastic toothbrushes are thrown away every single year.
 This needs to stop.
 Join the green revolution and get a biodegradable toothbrush instead.
 Bamboo toothbrushes are a great option.
 I picked up one normal bamboo toothbrush as well as one with charcoal bristles as charcoal is said to be for dental health.